Zorold0/WorldTree-Watch/README.md

 8. **On the top right, click the "Run on device" button.** You should see your watch listed as a target device.
 Select it and click "OK" to install the watch face on your watch.

 ## Credits
+bighead.0@gmail.com /  @ Ay, el mao#3513 on discord / @ "benancio_gomez" on discord

+- for their datamined assets project